The insulin pump is a semi-automatic device that delivers short-acting insulin or its analogues to the subcutaneous tissue 24 hours a day.

 The insulin pump contains an insulin-filled reservoir with an infusion set at the end of the catheter.
-Insulin enters the subcutaneous tissue through a catheter.
+Insulin enters the subcutaneous tissue through the catheter.

 The infusion system / catheter should be changed every 2 to 3 days.

 |Number and magnitude of basal doses||48 options / day; 0.025 – 35 DV st|

 |Number of basal programs||8|

 |Minimum duration of basal insulin dose||30 min|

 |Temporary change in basal dose||Possibility to temporarily increase or decrease the existing basal dose for a period of 30 minutes. up to 24 hours|

 |Step to increase the bolus dose||0.1 DV with the option to change the step to 0.025 DV or 0.05DV|

 |Methods of bolus administration||Normal, long – lasting, combined, predictable|

 |Battery type||1.5 AA lithium (FR6) or one 1.5 AA alkaline (LR6) battery|